spacetelescope/style-guides/guides/python.md

 Python](https://github.com/spacetelescope/style-guides/issues/13).
 For more
 detail, see the [software versioning and dependencies guide](software-versioning.md).

+If possible, avoid Python 2.
+Its retirement has a [countdown clock](https://pythonclock.org/).

 ## Style

 The recommended standard for code will be the [PEP8 Style Guide for